nikkimay09/Pull-Up---Find-Events-near-you/README.md

 Link to GIF : https://imgur.com/ZwwH0Fo.gif

-- [ ] User can choose the preferred radius
+- [X] User can like a photo
-- [ ] User can follow and look up other people
+- [X] User can leave a comment on a photo
-- [ ] User can like a photo
+- [X] User can remove the like.

-- [ ] User can leave a comment on a photo
+Link to GIF :

 **Optional User Stories**